by Hubert CHANSON (h.chanson@uq.edu.au)

 Photo No. 5 : Junction Reefs dam

 (Lyndhurst NSW, Austalia, 1897).
-Built between 1895 and 1897, completed
+Built between 1895 and 1897, completed in

-1998b).
+and JAMES 1998b).
 There are 5 arches, with a 8.5-m span each,

 sitting on 6 buttresses.
-The dam foundation and the outside walls are
+The dam foundation and the outside walls are made

-concrete.
+of concrete.
 The arches and buttresses are brick works.
 The reservoir was

-supply hydropower to the mining company.
+built to supply hydropower to the mining company.
 Four Pelton wheels were

-structure of international significance (WEGMANN
+heritage structure of international significance (WEGMANN 1922, SMITH

-1922, SMITH 1970, SCHNITTER 1994).
-Interstingly the Junction
+1970, SCHNITTER 1994).
+Interstingly the Junction Reefs dam may be

 compared with the Tallong dam.
 The Tallong dam, completed in 1883, is a

-buttress-slab structure, still in use.
+brick buttress-slab structure, still in use.
 Photo

-No. 1 : View from the left abutment on 28 Dec.
-1997; note the
+1 : View from the left abutment on 28 Dec.
+1997; note the unlined

-unlined rick spillway in the foreground.
+rick spillway in the foreground.

-Photo No. 6 : Jones
+Photo No. 6 : Jones Falls

-Falls dam (Canada, 1831).
-Designed by Colonel John BY, and built
+dam (Canada, 1831).
+Designed by Colonel John BY, and built betweeen 1828

-betweeen 1828 and 1831, the 18.7 m high masonry arch dam is used to
+and 1831, the 18.7 m high masonry arch dam is used to feed the Rideau

-feed the Rideau Canal linking Kingston to Ottawa.
-Photo No. 6.1 : View from the
+Canal linking Kingston to Ottawa.
+Photo

-left bank (Courtesy of Ken WATSON).
+No. 6.1 : View from the left bank (Courtesy of Ken WATSON).

 Related